 Part III: Denial of Admission.
-This part covers factors related to an applicant's past current conduct (e.g. criminal activity) that can cause COC to deny admission.
+This part covers factors related to an applicant's past current conduct (e.g. criminal activity) that can cause COC to deny admission-as well as the asset limitation for public housing.

 PART I: DEFINITIONS OF FAMILY AND HOUSEHOLD MEMBERS